Laastine/hinterland/README.md

 ## Development

-Log frame render speed and run windowed mode with `cargo run --features windowed`
+Run windowed mode with `cargo run --features windowed`

 Tested with Rust 1.22.1 (and nightly 1.23) with macOS and Linux